KitwareMedical/mop/README.md

 # Multiscale Optimal Transport

+> [!WARNING]
+> This repo will remain archived unless development resumes.

 An R package implementation of the fast multiscale approach to optimal transport described in:
 >Multiscale Strategies for Computing Optimal Transport
 >Samuel Gerber, Mauro Maggioni